layer5io/istio-service-mesh-workshop/lab-4/README.md

 ### 4.2.2 - View the Gateway and VirtualServices

-Check the created gateway and virtualservice:
+Check the created `Istio Gateway` and `Istio VirtualService` to see the changes deployed:
 ```sh
 istioctl get gateway
 istioctl get gateway -o yaml